 The Stone Kitchen offers a lovely selection of classic, country-style food, from toasted sandwiches to cheese platters to yummy burgers and desserts.
 However, I particularly favoured their breakfast menu.
 As overnight guests, we could choose from this breakfast menu and the generous breakfast buffet.

-For supper, my boyfriend and I enjoyed The Dunstone Burger (R98) and Gypsy ham and mature cheddar sandwich (R65) respectively – although we started off with complementary farm-fresh bread, which was lovely!
+For supper, my friend and I enjoyed The Dunstone Burger (R98) and Gypsy ham and mature cheddar sandwich (R65) respectively – although we started off with complementary farm-fresh bread, which was lovely!

 The Dunstone Burger was a lamb burger, topped with goat’s cheese, merlot-onion marmalade, shoestring fries and onion rings.
-It looked good and my boyfriend rated it 7/10.
+It looked good and my friend rated it 7/10.

 For me, the gypsy ham sandwich (I opted for brown bread, and it was served with tomato and homemade chutney, as well as fries) was great, and I would award it a 9/10 rating.